HDR/Gameboy-Camera-Flashcart/README.md

+# Make sure you read the License (Attribution-NonCommercial-ShareAlike 4.0 International)

 Boards will only be available from PCBWay, Kicad Files and or Gerbers will not be provided, unfortunately there has been an increase in people abusing the license and the projects i publish for the community to make, i don't see this changing anytime soon.

 **Make sure you read the License!**